• Skip to main content

 Fact: not every kid is interested in drawing and while many lists of drawing ideas for tweens give options like using YouTube videos to learn how to draw specific objects (how to draw a bird, how to draw a house, etc.), that's not going to appeal to tweens who have little natural interest in art.

-However, most tweens (ages 8-12, or thereabouts) can still find pleasure in what I call “flexible drawing ideas.”
-In other words, these drawing ideas are perfect for kids who don’t like doing still life pictures, manga, landscapes, or portraits!
-But kids will enjoy this type of drawing activity because they won’t feel pressure to “make it look good.”
+However, these drawing ideas are perfect for kids who don't like doing still life pictures, manga, landscapes, or portraits!
+But kids will enjoy this type of drawing activity because they won't feel pressure to "make it look good."

-Note: to encourage your tween to keep up their artistic creativity, invest in an art journal they can call their very own and keep away from the prying eyes of adults.
+TIP: to encourage your child to keep up their artistic creativity, invest in an art journal they can call their very own and keep away from the prying eyes of grown-ups.
 Our absolute favorite is this Strathmore visual mixed media journal.
 We have filled at least a dozen of them in our house!

 Tessellations